randomcoww/homelab/README.md

     --lorax-templates ./lorax-desktop
 ```

-These images can be written to a USB flash drive.
+These images are bootable and intended for running from a USB flash drive.
+Image is copied to and runs entirely in RAM.
+There is no data persistence on these images.

 Hypervisor hosts vm-* are able to run static pods.
 Currenrly this is used to run Minio.
 This may move to being served over http from provisioner Matchbox.